davidbudzynski/davidbudzynski.github.io/_drafts/why-r-is-a-trash-language.md

    names.
 2. this meme account showing compatibility with a proprietary language used by
    nobody: https://twitter.com/WhyDoesR
-3. The userbase has close to 0 knowledge about SWE, good coding practices and using version control best exmaple of this is several OOP packages, with no consensus which one should be used.
+3. The user base has close to 0 knowledge about SWE, good coding practices and using version control best example of this is several OOP packages, with no consensus which one should be used.
 4. Despite CRAN having many packages, the majority of them are very poorly written and barely usable and not very well maintained
 5. The entire ecosystem has been hijacked by one company:

-     -  and this company appears to be pivoring into Python (first by making R tools work better with R but it is likely they will abandon R altogether, they appear to be sponsoring Python focused packages and they proably see that they make the most money from putting Python into production through

-   their tools so this works for them)
+     - and this company appears to be pivoting into Python (first by making R tools work better with R but it is likely they will abandon R altogether, they appear to be sponsoring Python focused packages and they probably see that they make the most money from putting Python into production through their tools so this works for them)
-     - Rstudio sucks and isn't a serious IDE
+     - RStudio sucks and isn't a serious IDE
-     - Other than inividual voices stating that their packages suck there appears to be zero resistance against them (because basic user of R doesn't even understnad what dependencies are)
+     - Other than individual voices stating that their packages suck there appears to be zero resistance against them (because basic user of R doesn't even understand what dependencies are)
 6. It gives the academia ivory tower vibes (bunch of academics developing the core language, not interacting with outside users, users mainly also in academia, not interested in contributing, students forced to use the language also not inclined to get involved in helping developing the language).
-7. Hard to find any help because packages contain stupid puns containg the letter R and the one letter name doesn't seem to help with searching for help on google.
+7. Hard to find any help because packages contain stupid puns containing the letter R and the one letter name doesn't seem to help with searching for help on google.

 ### Outdated packaging system

-1. CRAN does not provide binaries on Linux,
+1. CRAN does not provide binaries on Linux, so you need to compile everything from source
-2. the entire process of submitting a package undergoes a ruman review, your package needs to compile on some v old architectures like Solaris
+2. the entire process of submitting a package undergoes a human review, your package needs to compile on some v old architectures like Solaris
 3. There are competing 3rd party package "marketplaces": ROpenSci, Posit Package Manager, GitHub
 4. It is impossible to ensure reproducibility without resorting to half baked 3rd party packages (renv, groundhog) and even they can't guarantee it, so you need to use Docker

 ### Alternatives

 Python and C++